fledge-iot/fledge/docs/OMF.rst

 - Basic Information
    - **Endpoint:** Select what you wish to connect to, in this case PI Web API.
    - **Send full structure:** Used to control if AF structure messages are sent to the PI server.
 If this is turned off then the data will not be placed in the asset framework.
    - **Naming scheme:** Defines the naming scheme to be used when creating the PI points within the PI Server.
-See `Naming Scheme`.
+See :ref:`Naming Scheme`.
    - **Server hostname:** The hostname or address of the PI Server.
    - **Server port:** The port the PI Web API OMF endpoint is listening on.
 Leave as 0 if you are using the default port.
    - **Data Source:** Defines which data is sent to the PI Server.
 The readings or Fledge's internal statistics.